 The following three steps – the “A-B-Cs” – help us teach and understand behavior:

 An antecedent: this is what occurs right before the target behavior.
 It can be verbal, such as a command or request.
 It can also be physical, such a toy or object, or a light, sound, or something else in the environment.
 An antecedent may come from the environment, from another person, or be internal (such as a thought or feeling).

 A resulting behavior: this is the person’s response or lack of response to the antecedent.
 It can be an action, a verbal response, or something else.

 A consequence: this is what comes directly after the behavior.
-It can include positive reinforcement of the desired behavior, or no reaction for incorrect/inappropriate responses.
+It can include positive reinforcement of the desired behavior or no reaction to incorrect/inappropriate responses.